 How to Revive a Dying Rose Bush With Yellow Leaves

 - If your soil is heavy clay and draining slowly, or the soil is sandy and draining too quickly it is important to transplant the rose bush to avoid root rot or drought stress.
-Roses cannot survive in boggy soil so move the rose to either a pot, raised bed or dig a hole 18 inches deep and across to remove the heavy clay or sandy soil and backfill with compost to create a more favourable soil structure.
+Roses cannot survive in boggy soil so move the rose to either a pot or raised bed or dig a hole 18 inches deep and across to remove the heavy clay or sandy soil and backfill with compost to create a more favorable soil structure.